nufaylr/jquery.sp.upload/readme.md

   });</code></pre>

 <p><strong>Callback functions :</strong></p>
-<p>formComplete : Once the form is loaded into the iframe
+<p>formComplete : Once the form is loaded into the iframe.
-<br/> uploadComplete : Once file is uploaded it will retrun file name,type..</p>
+<br/>uploadComplete : Once file is uploaded it will retrun file name,type..</p>

 <p>Example 2</p>